michael-huber2772/personal_instruction_guide/Databases/Overview.md

 * Hadoop - Poritions of hadoop could be considered a NoSQL database, but Hadoop as whole is not a database.
 It is better classified as an alternative file system with a processing library.
++ **MongoDB** - Consistent, Partition-tolerant
+  - You should always get the same data back from MongoDB
+  - Documents are partitioned through sharding
++ **Cassandra** - Available, partition-tolerant
++ **Riak** - Available, partition-tolerant
+  - Does not run easily on Windows
++ **Redis** - consistent, partition-tolerant

+# Partitioning in Relational Databases vs. NoSQL
++ Relational database can be partitioned horizontally or vertically.
++ Horizontal partitioning puts different rows on different partitions.
++ Vertical partitioning puts different columns on different partitions.
++ Partitioning non-relational databases depends on type.